Harpersville, Alabama

-Harpersville is a town in Shelby County, Alabama, United States.
+Harpersville is a town in eastern Shelby County, Alabama, United States.
 According to the 1950 U.S. Census, it formally incorporated in 1943.
 At the 2020 census the population was 1,614, compared to 1,637 in 2010 and 1,620 in 2000.
 It is located southeast of the Birmingham metro area.

 History

 Harpersville was settled just after the War of 1812 ended.
 It was originally called Big Springs.

 Harpersville Municipal Court has been effectively taken over by Circuit Court Judge Hub Harrington as of July 13, 2012, in a case regarding Private probation.
 His order characterizes the municipal court as a debtors' prison and extortion racket condoned by the elected officials of Harpersville and Judicial Correction Services.

 Harpersville has two structures which are listed on the National Register of Historic Places, the Chancellor House and the Old Rock House.

 Geography

-Harpersville is located in the eastern part of Shelby County at (33.325848, -86.426121).
 According to the U.S. Census Bureau, the town has a total area of 15.9 sqmi, of which 15.9 sqmi is land and 0.06% is water.

 The town is located at the intersection of US Routes 280 and 231.
 US 280 runs east to west through the town, leading west 12 mi (19 km) to Chelsea and 30 mi (48 km) to downtown Birmingham.
 US 280 and 231 run southeast together 7 mi (11 km) to Childersburg.
 US 231 runs northeast 21 mi (34 km) to Pell City.